reikoNeko/SNAG/PITCHME.md

 In the movie and the game, Flynn encodes a disk with the data he needs to bypass the Master Control Program and has to find a way to exfiltrate it.

-This is basically done by throwing a frisbee.
-We never get to see how the sausage is made.
+We never get to see how he encodes the data or breaks the MCP with code.
+He just throws a frisbee a lot.

 ---